 Per the Federal Transit Administration (FTA) Circular 4702.1B, VRE is required to monitor its performance using the quantitative Service Standards and qualitative Service Policies established for the VRE system.
-Monitoring and assessment of service is intended to compare service provided in areas with a percentage of minority population in the service area, or "minority routes", to service provided in areas with a percentage of minority populations that is below the percentage of minority population in the service area, or "non-minority routes".
+Monitoring and assessment of service is intended to compare service provided in areas with a percentage of minority population that exceeds the percentage of minority population in the service area, or "minority routes", to service provided in areas with a percentage of minority populations that is below the percentage of minority population in the service area, or "non-minority routes".
 However, since VRE only has two routes, i.e. the Fredericksburg Line and the Manassas Line, it is not possible to designate minority and non-minority routes.
 Monitoring was conducted for each route and for the system as a whole.